 Anyway, this post is not about Ovaltine.
 Ovaltine isn't sold in Ukraine as far as I know.
 It is about its competitor, Nesquik, whose advertising I saw in the park today and which prompted me to write about the big opportunity for brands in Ukraine to build strong, longlasting customer relationships through thoughtful advertising.
 I know it's not a new concept in developed countries, and not even in Ukraine.
 Big Ukrainian brands like UMC (mobile operator), Roshen (candy), and Arterium (eh, not really a big brand but they deserve a mention as you can see in the above photo - that's my boy in the cool Gilligan hat) have for years built very nice children's playgrounds in parks around the city.
 But the point is that I don't think there are a lot of brands missing the boat.
 It also has gives the brand image an additional shine as being a good corporate citizen.

 I think Nestle must have received some good feedback, as I saw this morning that all of the benches in the park are painted with Nescafe advertising.
 Unfortunately, the colors and paint jobs make it somewhat difficult to make out the log and tag line.
-Again, seems like pretty good placement as I'm sure the several kiosks in the park sell Nescafe coffee and the park is an ideal location for a relaxing cup of steaming hot Joe on this, eh, hot summer day.
-Maybe they should try Nestea for the summer months.

 I noticed another new example of this "thoughtful" advertising on the metro yesterday while riding with my son.
 Being of about average height, I've always been a bit uncomfortable holding onto the bar when standing.
 I can imagine that a lot of women and pensioners feel the same way.
 Wow, I just grouped myself in with the female and elderly market segments.
 Anyway, Pepsi recently installed dangling handles to make it easier for these people.
 It's not a particularly creative execution, but it does the job of helping people and making the brand front and center.
 Sorry for the fuzzy photo, but you try taking a clear photo on a speeding Kyiv metro with a cameraphone in one hand and a squirming 2.5 year old in the other.